gperdrizet/bartleby/docker_setup_notes.md

 Installation was successful!
 ```

-Argh, I'm almost mad that it worked and I have no idea why.
+Argh, I'm almost mad that it worked and I have no idea why, that 118 vs 117 in the make target flag is killing me.
+Seems like sometimes one works and not the other and sometimes it's the other way around.
 Do we need to make twice or something?
 Let's nuke everything one more time and do it again from scratch after a reboot.

 ### 10. Verify solution end to end